automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Mei.md

 # Mei
-## Description: The current record-holder for "shortest dinosaur name".
+## The current record-holder for "shortest dinosaur name".